grip-unina/TruFor/README.md

 ## Metrics

 In the file ```metrics.py``` you can find the functions we used to compute the metrics. <br/>
-Localization metrics have to be computed only on fake images, and the ground truth has to be 0 for pristine pixels and 1 for forged pixels. <br/>
+Localization metrics have to be computed only on fake images, and the ground truth **has to be 0 for pristine pixels and 1 for forged pixels**. <br/>
-When computing F1 score, we take the maximum between the F1 using the prediction and the F1 using the inverse of the prediction.
+When computing F1 score, we take the maximum between the F1 using the localization map and the F1 using the inverse of the localization map.
 We do not consider pixels close to the borders of the forged area in the ground truth, since in most cases they are not accurate.